 Skills in app development are useful not only if you're interested in a career in tech, but also for other lines of work and study.
 With smartphone apps so central to the way we live, a command of how they work - and how to build them - has never been more useful.

-Oxford Royale Academy's Introduction to iOS App Development course introduces students aged 13-15 to the world of mobile software application development, and to the basics of Swift programming.
+Oxford Royale Summer Schools's Introduction to iOS App Development course introduces students aged 13-15 to the world of mobile software application development, and to the basics of Swift programming.
 By the time they leave the course, students will know how to design, build and publish their own iOS application.

 This course focuses on iOS application development due to the popularity of iOS hardware and software across the world.
 If you would like to learn how to code apps for Android, or another platform, please contact us by sending us an email, or you can tweet our team here.